 She is a senior fellow at the Center for Health Policy and Media Engagement at George Washington University, and co-produces the HealthCetera podcast, airing on iTunes and Little Water Radio.

 Her journalism experience includes stints in Boston as a general assignment news reporter for public radio and a writer for all-news radio, and as a TV news associate producer/writer in New York City.
 Several years in the corporate world helped to sharpen her writing and immersed her in the world of health and wellness.
 Since 1995, she has flown solo as a writer/reporter.

 Seegert has a bachelor’s degree in broadcast journalism from Boston University and a master’s in social policy, health care concentration, from Empire State College, State University of New York.

-Seegert takes over from founding topic leader Judith Graham, who built the foundation of AHCJ's aging topic site.
+Founding core topic leader Judith Graham was instrumental in building the foundation of AHCJ's aging topic resources.